enthought/ets/docs/source/eeps/eep-7.rst

 changes in behaviour of code over the past decade and a half.

-Currently the codebase supports Python 2.7 and 3.5+ in most cases, with the notable exception of Codetools.
+Currently the codebase supports Python 2.7 and 3.5+ in most cases, with the notable exception of Codetools, which has substantial components which need to be re-written for Python 3.

 Supporting Python 2 requires additional effort from the ETS maintainers and becomes more and more difficult as Python 3 progresses, preventing